 - An employee with a disability receives less pay than co-workers without disabilities who perform the same job.
 The employer does not provide an explanation for the differential.
-This is illegal compensation discrimination based on disability.
+This is illegal wage discrimination based on disability.

 - A school district hires both cleaners and custodians to take care of the school buildings.
 Cleaners and custodians perform the same job duties, but custodians are paid higher wages than cleaners.
 All the cleaners are people of color, and all the custodians are white.
 The district justifies the higher custodian wages by arguing that custodians must take the civil service exam.
 Since both positions perform the same job tasks, the fact that custodians have to take the civil service exam does not justify paying them more.

 - When an employee becomes eligible for Social Security retirement benefits, his boss cuts his wages since he will be receiving Social Security.
-This is illegal compensation discrimination based on age.
+This is illegal wage discrimination based on age.

 The equal pay laws protects employees from discrimination in any form of compensation, including salary, overtime pay, bonuses, stock options, profit sharing, life insurance, benefits, and vacation or holiday pay.